 FDA would start to apply the brakes again eventually, but the market was a free-for-all until then.Within a month, at least 90 serology tests were floating around in the U.S., with no fewer than 275 registered globally by the World Health Organization (3), many exhibiting the expected abysmal quality.
 For example, the city of Laredo, Texas, bought 20,000 rapid antibody tests for $500,000, only to discover that they were just 20% reliable—considerably worse than flipping a coin.
 The U.K. bought 17.5 million serology tests from China, but sent them back because they only detected antibodies at screamingly high titers (4).
 Pop-up drive-throughs in parking lots, operated by people who bought tests on the internet and who had no medical or laboratory qualifications, offered equally worthless fingerprick tests.

 Amid mounting concerns and near chaos, in late April the FDA tightened up the rules considerably, not all the way to pre-Emergency standards, but closer.
-Now serology testing can only be performed in an actual laboratory that holds a CLIA certificate for high-complexity testing, and manufacturers of serology assays must submit EUA requests to FDA within 10 days of launching a test.
+Now serology testing can only be performed in an actual laboratory that holds a CLIA certificate for high-complexity testing unless the EUA states otherwise, and manufacturers of serology assays must submit EUA requests to FDA within 10 days of launching a test.
 The agency also prioritized independently verifying the validation data submitted for all of the tests to which it had granted an EUA (5).

 Diagnostic PCR testing fared much better in terms of test performance and reliability, but with two problems.
 The first involves a persistent rumor, based on an inaccurate understanding of a small case series from China (6), that “PCR tests have a 30% false negative rate.”
 This is incorrect.
 The clinical sensitivity of PCR tests is certainly variable since some patients simply don’t harbor virus in the nasopharynx, but these tests’ analytical sensitivity is essentially perfect.